raugfer/BRLT/README.md

 beer bottle price under his possession.

-With the reserve in place, the market owner can influence the market in any way he desires, buy and selling at strategic times.
+With the reserve in place, the market owner can influence the market in any way he desires, buying and selling at strategic times.
 His only limitation is that, for that, he would have to have enough cash to build the reserve.

 Moreover, at all times, the market owner would have to pay close attention to his